alabamenhu/DateTimeTimezones/README.md

 The data files come from the [IANA](https://www.iana.org/time-zones), and are compiled using their zone information compiler (ZIC).

 ## Version history
+  - **0.3.5**
+    - Updated to the 2021a release
+      - South Sudan, Russia (Volgograd), Turks and Caicos updated
+      - Many other zones fixed for pre-1986 transitions
   - **0.3.4**
     - Added support for historical Olson IDs (mainly to provide better support with CLDR)
     - Updated updater script to automatically back link older IDs.